sanoylab/sanoylab/README.md

       </a>
     </td>
     <td valign="middle">
-      Point it at a folder of PDFs and get live REST APIs back, with schemas detected automatically and no parsing code to write.
+      ParseAPI: Point it at a folder of PDFs and get live REST APIs back, with schemas detected automatically and no parsing code to write.
     </td>
   </tr>
 </table>